NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 Simply unzip a portion of the cover, slide the comfort insert in, and zip it back up.

-The contents of this comfort layer include three layers of foam and two layers of microcoils, each alternating between one another.
+The contents of this comfort layer include two layers of foam and one layer of microcoils, sandwiched in the middle of the foams.

 The Support Layer

 The coils feature a zoned unit + edge support coils.
-Varying coil gauge helps to provide optimal support and comfort, no matter where you are sitting or lying on the mattress.
+Varying coil gauges help to provide optimal support and comfort, no matter where you are sitting or lying on the mattress.

 Product Evolution